 As it was clarified in our post on mobile A/B testing results analysis, the sum of confidence level and significance level values should be 100%.
 Let’s choose the confidence level of 95% and the significance level of 5% for our MSQRD example as these are the values of the parameters which are most commonly used in A/B tests.

 For math lovers: A/B test sample size formula

 There are multiple methods to calculate a sample size, but let us focus on two: one-tailed and two-tailed.
 The choice depends on what we want to check.

 - A one-tailed test is used if we want to check the significance of the observed positive difference in variations conversion rates (i.e. our goal is to replace variation A with variation B if the latter has better conversion rate).

 - A two-tailed test is used if we want to check whether CR(B) and CR(A) differ (i.e. we are interested in both positive and negative difference)

-In case of a two-tailed test, we use the following formula:
+In case of a two-tailed testing, we use the following A/B testing sample size formula:

 n1 – the number of visitors for each variation А and В in case of a one-tailed test;